SSimonPhd/team-gen/README.md

 # Team Profile Generator

 Build a Node.js command-line application from scratch that generates an HTML webpage that displays team member profiles.
-Write unit tests and ensure that each passes by running Jest.
+Write unit tests and ensure that each passes.

 1. Created repo
 1. Coded test files